-Yesterday, John and I purchased more herbs for our garden now that the cold weather is truly behind us.
+Yesterday, Rahul and I purchased more herbs for our garden now that the cold weather is truly behind us.
 Luckily, we already had two basil plants that were ready and willing for me to pluck them down for new growth.
 What do you do with 40 basil leaves?
 You make basil chimichurri sauce.

 Chimichurri sauce is traditionally made with loads of parsley, garlic, spices and olive oil and then spread atop a finely grilled steak.
 It may be spicy from red pepper flakes or a hot red chili pepper depending on who makes it.
 Similar to a pesto without the parmesan cheese, it is always green from the herbs and a delicious accompaniment to any grilled meat.